OpenNTI/nti.dataserver/docs/buildout.rst

 Also, the ``parts/omelette`` directory is a convenient way to browse (and grep/ack) all the source code used in the application.

-This step can be lengthy; see the Tips section for a way to speed it up.
+This step can be lengthy; see the :ref:`tips-section` section for a way to speed it up.

 Running the Dataserver
 ----------------------